 A lot of my friends are fluent in both languages.
 But for me, there isn’t much of a connection, especially as I’ve gotten older.
 One provides only pleasure, and one is still capable of driving me up the fucking wall.

 This interview first appeared in STILES Issue 2.
-All our gratitude to Sam Harris for providing the illustrations.
+Illustrations by Sam Harris.
 Check out his Instagram here.